abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 the time for a full build of our Windows app from ~3 to ~2 minutes, which is quite nice.

 But not every module needs to be like the `std` module.
-Don't try to mimick `std` everywhere.
+Don't try to mimic `std` everywhere.

 (last edited 2026-05-12)